 Man’s Search for Meaning (1946), Victor Frankl.
 A Holocaust survivor documents his own path to purpose through Auschwitz.
 The most foundational book on purpose development in 20th century western world.

-Power of Purpose (2015), Richard Leider.
-World-class business coach and professor at University of Minnesota on foundational qualities of developing a purposeful life.
+The Power of Purpose, 3rd Edition (2015), Richard Leider.
+Founder of INVENTURE – The Purpose Company, world-class business coach and Senior Fellow at University of Minnesota on foundational qualities of developing a purposeful life.

 Humanity: A Moral History of the Twentieth Century (2012), Jonathan Glover.
 Oxford philosopher explores the great brutality of the 20th century + the moral and psychological underpinnings of modernity.

 Devotions: The Selected Poems of Mary Oliver (2017).
 Mary Oliver.
 A selection of Oliver's most beloved poems from the last 50 years, exploring her encounters with the natural world and her quest for a meaningful life.

 The Prophet (1923), Kahlil Gibran.
 A collection of poetic essays on topics including love, giving, work, joy, freedom, self-knowledge, teaching, friendship, time, beauty, death.